 A lifelong woodworker, Robert has supplemented his income over the years with occasional cabinet-making commissions.
 During 2009-10 he completed courses in historic timber-framing techniques at The Weald & Downland Museum, Sussex, and The Orchard Barn project in Suffolk, working also at Orchard Barn as a volunteer.
-In late 2010 he found employment as a trainee traditional carpenter and spent a year in the craft on a part-time basis.
+In late 2010 he found employment as a trainee traditional carpenter and spent a year in the craft.
 He may still be carpentering now were it not for a then recession in the construction industry.

-In 2011, he decided to combine his academic and artisanal interests and embarked on a PhD with the University of Birmingham.
+In 2011, he decided to combine his academic and artisanal interests and began researching a PhD with the University of Birmingham.
 The resulting thesis, The Hammer-Beam Roof: Tradition, Innovation and the Carpenter's Art in Late Medieval England, was a study of the techniques and art of the medieval carpenter and their ultimate expression: the hammer-beam roof.

 You'll notice a slight bias towards hammer-beam roofs on this website.